Australia has a substantial relationship with Taiwan including trade and investment, education, tourism and people-to-people ties.

 There are two main political parties in Taiwan.
 The modern Kuomintang (KMT) evolved from the former military government Nationalist Party.
 The KMT’s support base is in northern Taiwan, where the Nationalist government and its supporters from the mainland established their new capital, Taipei.
 The KMT generally supports a conservative free-market agenda, although it maintains support for some state intervention in important sectors of the economy through a number of large state-owned enterprises established under its leadership.
 The KMT was in power most recently from 2008-2016 under Ma Ying-jeou, securing a number of cross-Strait agreements, including the overarching Economic Cooperation Framework Agreement (ECFA).

 The pro-democracy movement of the 1970s and 80s gave rise to the Democratic Progressive Party (DPP).
-The DPP’s support base is in southern Taiwan, particularly among the “Taiwanese” communities established prior to the arrival of the “mainlanders” in 1949.
-As a result, some elements within the DPP support Taiwan’s de jure independence from China.
+The DPP’s support base is in southern Taiwan, particularly among the “Taiwanese” communities established prior to the arrival of the “mainlanders” in 1949 some within the DPP support Taiwan’s de jure independence from China.
 The DPP held power from 2000 to 2008 under President Chen Shui-bian, whose leanings towards independence heightened tensions with China.
-The DPP’s broader policy agenda is generally socially progressive, focusing on issues such as social inequality, the environment, and economic and trade diversification.
+The DPP’s broader policy agenda is generally socially progressive, focusing on issues such as income inequality, the environment, and economic and trade diversification.

 Cross-Strait Relations and International Recognition